Welcome to today's edition of the Rush 24-7 podcast.

 I scoured it.

-I looked at it, I heard that soundbite.
+I heard that soundbite.

 Cookie gave me this.

-What really, folks, what the hell are they talking about?
+What the hell are they talking about?

-I knew, because I had predicted it that they were going to try to make this case, but it was going to have to be anchored to something.
+I knew, because I had predicted it, that they were going to try to make this case, but it was going to have to be anchored to something.

 There has to be something out there, unemployment report, something.